volker48/advent-of-code/2019/README.md

 I had the order of the tuple for `zipWithIndex` reversed, but it makes sense that the index is the second element of the tuple since the method is named `zipWITHINDEX`.

+In part 2 I had an index error because ranges 0 to N are inclusive on both ends.